bookofproofs/bookofproofs.github.io/_sources/history/20th-century/luke.md

 9. He was an active member of the National Council of Teachers of Mathematics and an organizer of their African-American professional networks.
 10. He presented numerous invited lectures at institutions across the world.

 Born 26 June 1918, Kansas City, Missouri, USA.
-Died 6 May1983, Moscow, Russia.
+Died 6 May 1983, Moscow, Russia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Luke/)